 There are plenty of quick-cooking and instant grits on the market, but the deeper flavor and more developed texture of real grits are worth the bit of extra time it takes to make them.
 If you can, seek out stone-ground grits for the best flavor and texture—the whole dried corn kernels are ground by real stones, which creates grits that are not overly ground or worked with minimal "dust" and ever so slightly variance in shape and size, which creates more surface area and superior texture.

-You'll note that I suggest the option of using broth instead of water to cook the grits.
-While this is in no way traditional, and I'm well aware that many people would scoff heartily at the very notion of such a thing, the fact remains that grits cooked in broth are crazy delicious.
+Consider using broth instead of water to cook the grits.
+While this is in no way traditional, and traditionalists would scoff heartily at the very notion of such a thing, the fact remains that grits cooked in broth are crazy delicious.

 - 3 cups water or broth*